nealchester/NC-Framework/readme.md

 * **Accessible** - supports screen readers and keyboard navigation
 * **Responsive** - mobile-friendly with support for responsive images

-The theme supports all of WordPress' native features, provides all the standard templates to display content, and does a whole lot more.
+The theme supports all of WordPress' native features and standard templates.
 The theme comes with basic CSS for layout and responsive purposes, but it's up to you to make the theme match your design concept.

 ## Demo site (Real Estate)